SergioPacheco/web-development-challenges/javaScript/arrays/README.md

 - We can also change an item in an array using its index, with syntax like myArray[0] = 'new string';
 - Arrays have a length property, which allows you to see how many items are in an array.
 - Arrays have their own methods, including .push() and .pop(), which add and remove items from an array, respectively.
-- Arrays have many methods that perform different tasks, such as .slice() and .shift(), you can find documentation at the Mozilla Developer Network website.
 - Some built-in methods are mutating, meaning the method will change the array, while others are not mutating.
 You can always check the documentation.
 - Variables that contain arrays can be declared with let or const.
 Even when declared with const, arrays are still mutable.
 However, a variable declared with const - cannot be reassigned.
 - Arrays mutated inside of a function will keep that change even outside the function.